FICTURE7/UnityDissector/README.md

 Ï . s \ . $ å . . . .
 8 .
 ```

-The first 8 bytes, "55 6E 69 74 79 57 65 62 *00*", of the header is a string, "UnityWeb".
+The first 9 bytes, "55 6E 69 74 79 57 65 62 *00*", of the header is a string, "UnityWeb".
 I guess we will call it the .unity3d file signature.

 The next 4 bytes, "00 00 00 03" bytes is an int, '3'.
 Still  not really sure about it, maybe its the build number?
 But it seems to be a static value.

-The next 5 bytes, "33 2E 78 2E 78 *00*", of the header is a string, "3.x.x".
+The next 6 bytes, "33 2E 78 2E 78 *00*" is a string, "3.x.x".
 It is the Unity Webplayer minium requirement?

+The next 8 bytes, "34 2E 32 2E 31 66 34 *00*" is a string "4.2.1f4".
+Maybe it could be the version of the Unity Engine it was build.

+The next 4 bytes, "00 24 E5 0B" is an int, '2417931'.
+It is the file size in bytes.

+The next 4 bytes, "00 00 00 3C" is an int, '60'.
+It is the offset were the data starts/ending of header?

+The next 8 bytes, "00 00 00 01 00 00 00 01", I don't know much about them.
+Maybe they are long or 2 ints but they seems to be static too.

+The next 4 bytes, "00 24 E4 CF" is an int, '2417871'.
+It is the file size without the header.

 =================
 ###TODO List
+- [ ] Complete documentation.
 - [ ] Clean the code.
 - [ ] Add repacking function.
 - [ ] Add output log file.